datarefugephilly/workflow/seednsort.md

   This sorting is only provisional: when in doubt seeders mark a URL as possibly *not* crawlable, and these URLs populate a spreadsheet.

-* If a URL does not seem crawlable, add it to the Unscrawlable spreadsheet (Cell "Original URL").
+* If a URL does not seem crawlable, it is added to the Unscrawlable spreadsheet (Cell "Original URL").